FirebaseExtended/bolt/README.md

   - [Firebase Security and Modeling Language](docs/language.md) - Language documentation and syntax.

+# Using the Bolt Compiler

+You can easily install the bolt compiler using [npm](https://docs.npmjs.com/cli/install):

+    $ npm install --global firebase-bolt

+Execute a Bolt compiler from the command line (it reads a Bolt file from standard input and write a JSON rules file to standard output):

+    $ firebase-bolt < <bolt-file>

 # Developing with this Repo

 You should have node.js and npm installed to use this repository.